We may receive compensation when you click on links to products from our partners.

 Don’t forget about potential distractions that could come outside of technology, too.
 For instance, shut windows in your home, so traffic noise won’t be a problem, and talk in a room away from anyone else who might be at your house at the time.
 In particular, ensure your children and pets are out of earshot as they can often be rather noisy!

 Professionalism Is Key

-To make a good impression, be well-groomed and show you take care of your appearance.
-This is not about having good looks or the most expensive clothing but rather about looking professional and suitable for the workplace.
+To make a positive impression in a professional setting, it’s important to maintain good grooming and demonstrate that you take care of your appearance.
+This doesn’t necessarily mean having good looks or wearing expensive clothing, but rather presenting oneself in a manner that is appropriate for the workplace.

 Invest in Preparation

-Lastly, like you would for any interview, when you have an online meeting with recruiters or business owners take the time to prepare in advance.
+Lastly, as you would for any interview when you have an online meeting with recruiters or business owners take the time to prepare in advance.
 For example, conduct research on the firm you want to join.
-Learn not only about the people doing the hiring and other managers but also your potential co-workers plus things like the organization’s history, culture, key products or services and branding.
+Learn not only about the people doing the hiring and other managers but also your potential co-workers plus things like the organization’s history, culture, key products or services, and branding.
 This will help you put your best foot forward during the interview.

 Another preparation tip is to practice answering common interview questions for your job type and industry.
 Doing this will help you answer succinctly and with poise, and it will reduce your stress levels and make it easier for you to think clearly during the interview.